Warren Ellis: 2007–2012

-2013–15: Gun Machine, subsequent Marvel work and return to Image
+2013–2015: Gun Machine, subsequent Marvel work and return to Image

 Ellis's second novel, hardboiled detective thriller Gun Machine, was released on 3 January 2013 by Mulholland Books.
 The novel follows a Manhattan detective investigating a murder, which expands into the hunt of a serial killer.
 Gun Machine hit The New York Times Best Sellers list and received mostly positive reviews.
 In June 2013, Ellis announced on his website that he would be ending his relationship with Mulholland Books due to "continuing issues" and cancelling the release of his short story "Dead Pig Collector".
 In July 2013, "Dead Pig Collector" was picked up by Farrar, Straus and Giroux and published as a digital original.

 In March 2014, Ellis relaunched Moon Knight for Marvel, with art by Declan Shalvey and colors by Jordie Bellaire.
 The series received critical acclaim and helped establish Moon Knight as a major character in the Marvel Universe.
 Ellis ended his run after six issues, after which the series was taken on by writer Brian Wood.
 Trees, a new creator-owned comics collaboration between Ellis and artist Jason Howard, debuted in May 2014 through Image Comics.
 The science fiction series explores a world in which aliens have invaded Earth, but completely ignored humans.
 The first story arc concluded in January 2015, and was followed by a second volume, Trees: Two Forests, which ended its run in August 2016.
 A third volume is planned.

 Ellis joined main writer Kelly Sue DeConnick to co-write two issues of her Captain Marvel series in early 2015.
 In May 2015, Ellis reteamed with his Moon Knight collaborators Shalvey and Bellaire to publish Injection with Image Comics.
 The creator-owned science-fiction series follows the members of a think tank given the task of improving the future, who deal with mistakes made after trying to prevent human innovation from dying off.
 Three volumes of Injection have been released.

-Ellis launched a new ongoing comics series featuring James Bond in November 2015, published by Dynamite Entertainment in partnership with Ian Fleming Publications and illustrated by James Masters.
+Ellis launched a new ongoing comics series featuring James Bond in November 2015, published by Dynamite Entertainment in partnership with Ian Fleming Publications and illustrated by Jason Masters.
 James Bond depicts the original character from the Ian Fleming novels, as opposed to the one in the films, but is set in present day.
 The first story arc, "Vargr", was followed in June 2016 with a second arc titled "Eidolon".
 Ellis stepped down from the series after 12 issues in December 2016 and was succeeded as writer by Benjamin Percy.
 As part of Marvel's All-New All-Different relaunch, Ellis wrote the series Karnak, following the eponymous Inhuman character.
 The series debuted in October 2015 with art by Gerardo Zaffino to positive reviews.
 Karnak suffered several delays which resulted in Zaffino being replaced by Roland Boschi.
 The series ended its six-issue run in February 2017.